dfrappart/tfstatemanip/Terraformconfig/02_Move/readme.md

 ```

-What happen if we just try a `terraform plan` (well since you're adding amodule, you need to run init first, but everyone knows that right ^^):
+What happens if we just try a `terraform plan` (well since you're adding a module, you need to run init first, but everyone knows that right ^^):

 ```powershell